dpaleka/llm-chess-proofgame/README.md

 ## Installing

-This project has minimal dependencies: just python-chess and requests to run the UCI engine.
-The chess
+This project has minimal dependencies so far: python-chess, litellm, cachier (for caching responses, it's possible to turn it off).

     pip install -r requirements.txt

-### Add your OpenAI key

-Put your key in a file called `OPENAI_API_KEY`.

 ### Texelutil
 The texelutil binary (version 1.10) that works on x86-64 Ubuntu is included in this repo.
 If you are on a different platform, you can get it from [here](https://github.com/peterosterlund2/texel/releases/tag/1.10).
 In some cases you will need to compile it from scratch, which is easy; just follow the instructions in the `texel` repo.

+### Add your OpenAI key

+Put your key in a file called `OPENAI_API_KEY`.

 ## License: GPL v3